IBM/kubernetes-driver/devdocs/helm-chart.md

 # Deploy Helm Chart

-To deploy the Helm chart will need Helm installed and initialised against a Kubernetes cluster (e.g. `helm init` on your Kubernetes cluster master node).
+To deploy the Helm chart will need Helm v3.8.0 installed

 Install the chart with the default configuration using the install command: